Lancashire Constabulary Logo

 Understanding our Gender Pay Gap

-When compared to last years' data (snapshot taken of as 31 March 2022), our gender pay gap across the organisation has decreased, with our mean gender pay gap decreasing to 10.9% (from 12.8%), and our median gender pay gap decreasing to 23.5% from (25.2%).
+When compared to last years' data (snapshot taken as of 31 March 2023), our gender pay gap across the organisation has decreased, with our mean gender pay gap decreasing from 10.9% to 10.3% and our median gender pay gap decreasing from 23.5% to 23.1%

-Figures as at 31 March 2023.
-In 2022/2023, 256 people received a bonus payment, representing less than 5% of the workforce.
+Figures as at 31 March 2024.
+In 2023/2024, 181 people received a bonus payment, representing just under 3% of the workforce.
 A bonus is paid in recognition of performing work of an outstandingly demanding, unpleasant or important nature.

 Pay quartiles involve sorting the individual hourly pay rates of each employee into order from highest to lowest.
 The top 25% of earners are then categorised in the top quartile, whilst the bottom 25% of earners are placed into the lower quartile.
 This allows us to see the gender split across the highest and lowest earners in the organisation more clearly.